-What to know before buying a smartwatch
+The best smartwatches | Engadget

 Fitness tracking

 Activity tracking is a big reason why people turn to smartwatches.
-An all-purpose timepiece should log your steps, calories and workouts, and today’s wearables have a built-in heart rate monitor at the very least.
+An all-purpose timepiece should log your steps, calories and workouts, and most of today’s wearables have a heart rate monitor as well.

-Many smartwatches also have GPS onboard, which are useful for mapping runs and bike rides.
-Swimmers will want something water-resistant, and thankfully most all-purpose devices now can withstand at least a dunk in the pool.
-Some smartwatches from companies like Garmin and Polar are more fitness-focused than others, and often offer extra features like heart rate variance tracking, blood oxygen estimation, stress measurements and auto-exercise detection.
+Many smartwatches also have onboard GPS, which is useful for tracking distance for runs and bike rides.
+Swimmers will want something water resistant, and thankfully most all-purpose devices now can withstand at least a dunk in the pool.
+Some smartwatches from companies like Garmin are more fitness focused than others and tend to offer more advanced features like heart-rate-variance tracking, recovery time estimation, onboard maps and more.

+Health tracking on smartwatches has also seen advances over the years.
+Both Apple and Fitbit devices can estimate blood oxygen levels and measure ECGs.
+But the more affordable the smartwatch, the less likely it is that it has these kinds of health tracking features; if collecting that type of data is important to you, you’ll have to pay for the privilege.

 Music

-Not only can your watch track your morning runs, it can also play your jogging jams.
+Your watch can not only track your morning runs but also play music while you’re exercising.
 Many smartwatches let you save your music locally, so you can connect wireless earbuds and listen to tunes without bringing your phone.
 Those that don’t have onboard storage for music usually have on-watch music controls, so you can control playback without whipping out your phone.
+And if your watch has LTE, local saving isn’t required — you’ll be able to stream music directly from the watch to your paired earbuds.

 NFC